slammingprogramming/se-scripts/README.md

 ## License
 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for more details.

+This project may include components that are licensed under other licenses.
+Where applicable, the licensing information for these components is included in the same folder as the respective components or in a parent folder if all child components share the same or compatible licensing.
+It is the responsibility of the user to review and comply with the licensing terms for these components.

 ## Contact
 For questions or support, please reach out to SlammingProgramming on GitHub.